 Organizations need to know about such disruptions as soon as they occur to keep their employees and customers safe and ensure business continuity.
-For example, when Ida caused flash flooding in New York City—submerging subway trains, sweeping away cars and grounding flights—Dataminr alerted its customers, in real time, to the flooding before official government warnings.
-Customers were then able to quickly identify affected assets and inform employees of key developments as they unfolded.
+For example, when Ian strengthened and started moving toward Cuba and the U.S., Dataminr alerted its customers on the hurricane’s developments in real time ahead of landfalls.
+Customers were then able to quickly halt operations, notify their employees of evacuation orders and secure critical assets.

 Businesses often suffer direct expenses, such as the cost of renovating damaged property and equipment, as well as indirect expenses from lost revenue—and increased costs due to the shortages that often follow.
 But the overall impacts can be long-lasting and difficult to assess as the recovery process often takes years, even decades.